 It may be short and steep, but the walk up to the Centenary Tower is well worth the view.
 You can take your dog up to the tower and if you’re looking for a little extra you can also continue on the Crater Lakes Trail that will take you right around the rim of the Valley Lakes.
 Dogs must be on a leash.

-The Valley Lake Recreation Area is a haven for family fun, including your pets.
+The Valley Lake/Ketla Malpi Recreation Area is a haven for family fun, including your pets.
 With large open green spaces, picnic facilities and a large playground there’s plenty of room for you and your dog to explore.
 Just remember that this is a shared space and dogs must be on a leash.
+Dogs are not allowed in the Valley Lake/Ketla Malpi Conservation Park due to the presence of native wildlife.

 With soccer, football, hockey, softball, cricket, baseball and other sporting facilities, the Blue Lake Sports Park is a versatile park for all ages and interests.
 It is one of few off the leash dog parks in Mount Gambier.
 As this is a shared space, please be mindful of cleaning up after your dog.